bminortx/bminortx.github.io/_posts/2015-05-31-Rise-Of-AI-Two.md

 ## The Buildup: Parallel Processing and the Algorithms They Love ##

-Imperative to this conversation is what powers this AI takeover: parallel processing through Graphics Processing Units, or GPUs[^1].
+Imperative to this conversation is what powers this AI takeover: parallel processing through Graphics Processing Units, or GPUs{{ footnotes.rise-of-ai-two.1 }}.
 GPUs are parallel programming to the extreme; while CPUs - Central Processing Units - commonly have 4-16 cores, allowing for 4-16 simultaneous calculations, beefy GPUs can have [over 3000 cores](http://www.geforce.com/hardware/desktop-gpus/geforce-gtx-titan-x/specifications), allowing for unheard-of computation speed.
 This kind of capability has been especially useful in computer graphics, where each pixel in an image can be changed at the same time, but researchers have begun to design their science around this massively-parallelizeable structure.
 Calculations used to take so long on CPUs that entire branches of math have been developed to compensate, usually sacrificing mathematical accuracy to gain cut down on computation time.
 Now, algorithms are built with parallelizability in mind, and boy has it been worth it.
 Mythbusters explain it best:

 <div class="video">
     <figure>